Self-service client installation guide

 • Disabled shortcuts

-• Disabled the Open in New Window option
+• Disabled Open in New Window option

 Offline / out of office password self-service